Ren0xx/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-## Well know and simple game you can play in your browser!
+## Well know and simple game that you can play in your browser!

 ### At this point you can play with your friend by selecting the 2 players mode.
 #### The gamemode with unbeatable computer is still in progress.